Kuahuqiao site

 The Kuahuqiao site (跨湖桥遗址 (Kuahuqiao yizhi)) is an early Neolithic site of Kuahuqiao culture (跨湖桥文化 Kuahuqiao Wenhua) near Xianghu village, Xiaoshan District, in suburban Hangzhou, Zhejiang, China.
-It was first discovered in the early 1970s during the construction of a local brick factory, which destroyed a large part of the site.
-But the professional excavations first started in 1990.
+It was first discovered in the early 1970s during the construction of a local brick factory, which destroyed a large part of the site, though professional excavations first started in 1990.

 The site is located near the place where the Qiantang River flows into Hangzhou Bay, and it has a history of 8,000 years.
 Rising sea levels may have suddenly deluged the area around 7,550 years ago.

 Excavations

 Archaeologist Yan Wenming (严文明) has researched the site since the beginning.
 He uncovered a community of wooden dwellings that was constructed on stilts over the marshy wetlands.

 Large quantities of stoneware, unglazed pottery, sophisticated painted pottery, jade artifacts, and other cultural relics were found.
 Villagers made pottery with wild rice as a bonding material.
 Many wooden, stone and pottery utensils were also unearthed from the site.